 STOP PRESS: NEW TUNES FOR THE NHS!

-Our tune-writing group, Fine-Tuning, started by our friend Jon Shurlock, and mentored by the amazing piper Chris Evans, has produced a book of 98 new tunes for the Northumbrian pipes – you can get a copy by donating to the NHS via our Just Giving page.
+Our tune-writing group, Fine-Tuning, started by our friend Jon Shurlock as a lockdown project, and mentored by the amazing piper Chris Evans, has produced a book of 98 new tunes for the Northumbrian pipes – you can get a copy by donating to the NHS via our Just Giving page.

 You can also see below a video of performances of seven tunes from the book, again with links to the Just Giving page.
 We hope you enjoy them.